4GeeksAcademy/machine-learning-content/08-cloud/intro-to-aws-sagemaker.md

 xgb = sagemaker.estimator.Estimator(container,
                                     role,
-                                    instance_count = 1, #if you provide more than 1, it will be automatically done for you instance_type = 'ml.m4.xlarge',
+                                    instance_count = 1, # If you provide more than 1, it will be automatically done for you instance_type = 'ml.m4.xlarge',
                                     output_path = 's3://{}/{}/output'.format(bucket,prefix),
                                     sagemaker_session = sess)